cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

     and [ALTER](https://www.postgresql.org/docs/current/sql-alterdatabase.html)
     commands, it does not support renaming of databases.
 Changing the `spec.name` in a Database object will be rejected at the Kubernetes level.

+### Database objects defined on  replica clusters

+Database objects declared on a replica cluster cannot be enforced, since the replica does not have write privileges.
+Instead, a database object defined on a replica cluster will be periodically re-queued, and will be enforced once the cluster is promoted.

 ### Reserved names